Japanese town's dependence on nuclear plant hushes criticism

 Fifty of Japan's 54 nuclear reactors have been taken off-line since the Fukushima disaster and public fear about safety has kept reactors that underwent checks from restarting.

-That includes all four reactors at Ohi which brought the town about 2.5 billion yen ($32 million) in subsidies in the financial year to March 2010.
+That includes all four reactors at Ohi which brought the town about 2.5 billion yen (20 million pound) in subsidies in the financial year to March 2010.

 While Japan has abandoned its plan to boost nuclear power to more than half of its electricity supply by 2030, proponents argue that atomic power is vital to prevent more Japanese companies from moving abroad in search of cheaper power, and to provide a stable power supply.